---

 $ fly wireguard create personal

-I’m in Ottawa, so I’m using the Montreal region yul
+I’m in Ottawa, so I’m using the Montreal region yul.

 $ fly wireguard create personal yul